vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

-Vala supports another casting mechanism called *dynamic cast* which performs runtime type checking and is described in the section about object oriented programming.
+Vala supports another casting mechanism called *dynamic cast* which performs runtime type checking and is described in the section about object-oriented programming.

 ## 2.4.6.
 Type Inference

 Vala has a mechanism called *type inference*, whereby a local variable may be defined using `var` instead of giving a type, so long as it is unambiguous what type is meant.
-The type is inferred from the right hand side of the assignment.
+The type is inferred from the right-hand side of the assignment.
 It helps reduce unnecessary redundancy in your code without sacrificing static typing: